We’ll be by your side

 - Book a trip and explore somewhere that you haven’t visited before

-- Have a go at a sport you couldn’t do at home – whether that’s hiking or bungee jumping - the choice is yours.
+- Have a go at a sport you might not try at home – whether that’s hiking or bungee jumping - the choice is yours.

 ²HSBC Expat Explorer Survey, 2017